Imma-Syng/alx-system_engineering-devops/0x01-shell_permissions/README.md

-create a script that changes the group owner to school for the file hello .the file hello will be in the working directory
+write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory